IDMX225/about-me-minervapaulet/README.md

 Linked navigation to page sections with smooth scrolling.

 ### Hero Section
-Embedded profile image and location using semantic HTML.
+Embedded profile image and location using HTML.

 ### Biography & Hobbies
 Applied CSS styling and border techniques.